 The first church that was erected in Szczecinek was built around 1310.
-Perhaps the tower was built at that time, but it was probably lower.
-In the sixteenth century a reconstruction was made, using bricks from the 14th century from the monastery of Marientron near Szczecinek.
-A brick church was erected than, which was followed by Protestants as a result of the Reformation.
-In the second half of the 18th century, they rebuilt it in the Baroque style.
-Church was demolished in 1909, but the tower was preserved.
+It may have been brick, but the tower was not erected until the beginning of the 16th century.
+At the end of the 16th century, a reconstruction was carried out, using 14th-century bricks from the Marientron monastery near Szczecinek.
+The building that was erected at that time was owned by Protestants since the Reformation.
+In the second half of the 18th century, they rebuilt the church in the Baroque style.
+The church, with the exception of the tower, was demolished in 1909 after a new temple was built in the town.

-St. Nicholas was a three-aisle building with a rather spacious, separate chancel on the eastern side and a tower on the west side.
-The tower was built of stones and bricks on a square plan.
-It received five storeys and was covered with a hip roof.
-The thickness of its tower walls is up to 2.5 meters, and the height is about 20 meters.
-In the ground floor of the west façade, a pointed, stepped entrance portal was pierced, at the level of the first floor, two very narrow and small openings illuminating the interior, and at the height of the third floor, slit openings leading into longitudinal blendes.
+St. Nicholas’ church was a three-aisle building with a rather spacious, separate chancel on the eastern side and a tower on the west side.
+This tower was built of stones and bricks (also with little use of zendrówka bricks) on a quadrilateral plan with dimensions of 9.2 x 6.2 meters.
+It had five storeys and was covered with a hip roof.
+The wall thickness of the tower reached 2.5 meters, and the height was about 20 meters.
+In the ground floor of the west façade, a pointed, stepped entrance portal was made, at the level of the first floor, two very narrow and small openings illuminating the interior, and at the height of the third floor, slit openings transforming into longitudinal blendes.
+In addition, the elevations were diversified by regularly spaced putlog holes after the scaffolding used during the construction.
+The interior of the ground floor was vaulted, while the upper storeys were covered with flat ceilings placed on the offsets of the wall.
+Vertical communication was provided by narrow stairs in the wall thickness.

 Currently, the only remnant of the church of St. Nicholas is a late Gothic tower.
 Unfortunately, on the site of the nave, there is a modern shopping center, completely obscuring the monument from the east.
 The tower is owned by the Museum of the Szczecinek Land, whose collection includes silverware, weapons and hunting accessories, as well as a rich scientific library.